 Working as a collective of peers

 What happens when decentralised responsibility meets evolving autonomy?
-Taking stock a year after transforming Nothing Interactive into a peer-to-peer organisation.
+Taking stock a year after transforming Nothing into a peer-to-peer organisation.

 The essentials in a nutshell

 - Thanks to our peer-to-peer organisation, we could strengthen individual responsibility and grow our crew.

 - A swoosh of enthusiasm and contagious passion for our collaborative way of working developed both inside and outside of our rocket.

 - The flexible and evolutionary idea of our P2P organisation allows for quick adapting and promotes experimentation.

 A little over a year ago, we put our rocket on a new course.
 Our journey lead us away from the industrial age of rigid hierarchy towards a more participatory and evolutionary way of working together.
 We aimed at truly defining ourselves as a collective of peers in order to create a more meaningful and adaptive organisation where ideas can flourish.
 To celebrate the start of this adventure, we officially signed our peer-to-peer constitution on April 20, 2017.
 What has happened since?